About a month after Thanksgiving chapter. A week before Christmas.

 He threw his shirt at him and Dalton barely caught it before it could have the chance to knock his glasses off his face.
-He had a hard time believing that Randall would suggest shower and not have any ulterior motive in mind.
+He had a hard time believing that Randall would suggest a shower and not have any ulterior motive in mind, even if he was depressed.
 He'd never been shy about shooing Dalton away when he wanted to get clean without any other business involved.

 He shrugged and bent over to turn the water on.
 "I mean, it can be."

-Dalton rolled his eyes and removed his clothes while Randall continued.
+Dalton rolled his eyes and stripped while Randall continued.